Credit Rebuild Program

-So why do creditors continue to falsely report?
+So why do creditors continue to report false or untruthful information?
 Its simple.
-False reporting makes money.
-Many creditors will leave false information on credit reports in the hopes that the debt might be paid in order to repair credit, refinance a home, take advantage of an unsophisticated debtor, etc. And despite all the lawsuits we bring against creditors for such illegal conduct, it still remains more profitable to pay out claims which is only a small fraction of all the money overall they are making from the false reporting.
+False or untruthful reporting generates income.
+Many creditors will leave false information on credit reports in the hopes that the debt might be paid in order to repair credit, refinance a home, take advantage of an unsophisticated debtor, etc. And despite all the lawsuits we bring against creditors for such unlawful conduct, their business models continue since the profits from unlawful reporting still exceeds the claims and lawsuits for the same.

 So continue to monitor your credit after Bankruptcy.
 We strongly recommend that you get a copy of your credit report 45 to 60 days after discharge to confirm only truthful information is being reported.
-Also, remember reporting is done monthly, so its advisable to check your credit every few months.
-You can do so either by us pulling your credit for a fee or through annualcreditreport.com.
-If your credit report is reporting anything other that a $0.00 balance and “included in bankruptcy,” please let us know.
+Also remember reporting is done monthly, so its advisable to check your credit every few months.
+You can do so for free at annualcreditreport.com or contactinug us to pull your credit for a nominal fee.
+If your credit report is reporting anything other than a $0.00 balance and “included in bankruptcy,” please let us know.

 At Doan Law our Bankruptcy Attorneys will answer all your Chapter 7 Bankruptcy and Chapter 13 Bankruptcy questions.
 Call now at (760) 450-3333 to immediately speak one on one with a Bankruptcy Attorney.
 Or CLICK HERE.
 Hablamos Espanol.